nagyesta/assumed-identity/README.md

 For complete examples of how it can be used in action, please feel free to visit the Lowkey Vault examples which can be found [here](https://github.com/nagyesta/lowkey-vault#example-projects).

-### Limitations

-This tool was never tested on a VM running in Azure, but probably it wouldn't work, because of the real Instance MetaData Service which is already using this IP.
-Please note that this is not the intended use-case and won't be supported.